All best sellers

 If you are just starting in the world of miniatures and wargame figures, we want to give you some tips to get started with it.
 Here are the steps to follow:

-1. Once you have your figure completely assembled on the base, you need to give a primer coat, usually pure white or black, and sometimes with overhead lighting that combines these 2 colors, which you can also do with the airbrush in a simple, clean, and quick.
+1. Once you have your figure completely assembled on the base, you need to give a primer coat, usually pure white or black, and sometimes with overhead lighting that combines these 2 colors, which you can also do with the tool in a simple, clean, and quick.

 2. We will then start by airbrushing the deeper colors of the figure, which will usually be the skin or face of the figure.
 Continue the process of painting from the inside out, covering the areas that we have already finished with masking tape or masking putty, avoiding damaging the already painted parts.